-You will come to the doctor’s office early in the morning, where you will need to swallow a large capsule (just like you would swallow a vitamin).
+You will come to the doctor’s office early in the morning, where you will need to swallow a large capsule (similar in size to a vitamin).
 The capsule contains a small, disposable camera that will take pictures of the inside of your body as it travels through your digestive system.
-The camera will record pictures and send them to a small machine you will wear on a belt around your waist.
-The machine has wires with sticky ends that will be placed on your skin so the camera can send the pictures to the machine.
+The camera will take multiple pictures and send them to a recorder that will be attached to a belt around your waist.

 Before the Test

-The day before the test, you will need to follow the bowel cleansing instructions:
+The day before the test, you will need to follow the bowel prep instructions:

-STEP 1: On the day before the procedure, you may only have clear liquids from noon (12:00 p.m.) onward–NOTHING TO EAT OR DRINK AFTER MIDNIGHT.
-Clear liquids include: light colored juices, tea, clear carbonated drinks, clear broth, boullion, jello Popsicles, Gatorade and Powerade.
-Do not drink any red or orange fluids.
-There is no limit to the amount of clear liquids you may have; and we encourage you to drink plenty of fluids to avoid dehydration.
+STEP 1: On the day before the procedure, you may only have clear liquids starting at noon (12:00 p.m.) and then nothing to eat or drink after midnight.
+Clear liquids such as: clear juices (no pulp), tea, clear broth, bouillon, jello, popsicles, sports drinks, and water (NOTHING RED).
+There is no limit to the amount of clear liquids you may have and we encourage you to drink plenty of fluids to avoid dehydration.

-Do not remove the belt or disconnect any of the wires during the study unless instructed to do so.
+*Do not remove the belt or disconnect any of the wires during the study unless instructed to do so.
 NO MRI testing until the capsule has passed in the stool.